-- Cause harm to the setting of listed buildings (Great Haywards and The Barn); - Result in the loss of important open space of landscape and amenity value; - Fail to comply with the 2007 Nature Management Plan condition; - Provide an inadequate ecological assessment omitting known protected species; and

-- Exacerbate local drainage and access problems.
+- Cause harm to the setting of listed buildings (Great Haywards and The Barn); - Result in the loss of important open space of landscape and amenity value; - Fail to comply with the 2007 Nature Management Plan condition; - Provide an inadequate ecological assessment omitting known protected species; and - Exacerbate local drainage and access problems.

-The proposed development conflicts with parts of the NPPF, the Mid Sussex Local Plan and the Haywards Heath Neighbourhood Plan Policies E1 and E5.
+The development conflicts with parts of the NPPF, the Mid Sussex Local Plan and the Haywards Heath Neighbourhood Plan Policies E1 and E5.

-In light of the statutory duties under s 66(1) of the Listed Buildings Act, the findings of two previous Inspectors, and the weight of consistent community objection, this application we jointly and respectfully ask this latest unwarranted application should be roundly REFUSED.
+In light of the statutory duties under s 66(1) of the Listed Buildings Act, the findings of two previous Inspectors, and the weight of consistent community objection, this application should be refused.